-Faculty and students are required to use AGDA software when submitting coursework and a.
-In the classroom
+Faculty and students are required to use AGDA software when submitting coursework and assignments.

 4.31.
 Mobile Phone Use

 AGDA considers the use of mobile phones to be disruptive to the learning environment.
 A low tolerance policy is thus enforced.